Trip Details

 • 2660m

-The third day's trek to Renje consists of numerous ups and downs so it is tiring .
+The third day's trek to Renje consists of numerous ups and downs so it is tiring.
 However, we enjoy crossing suspension bridges over winding rivers and passing through magnificent landscapes.
-Also celebrate incredible walk via lush forest in order to get to Renje for the overnight stay.
+Also, celebrate the incredible walk via the lush forest to get to Renje for an overnight stay.

 • BF/Lunch/Dinner